 C-D Elephant & Paper Cup Squirrel Puppets

 These DIYs were created specifically for Earth Day.
 Earth Day is a great reminder of the things we should be striving to do every day, to take better care of our planet.
 Up-cycling creatively, is one way WP Puppet Theatre celebrates Mother Earth year-round.
-These DIYs can be made from repurposed items.
 Read more about Earth Day and how WPTS reuses items in our blog.

 What do you do with an idea that might be different, daring or just a little bit wild?
 Do you hide it, ignore it or pretend it is not yours?
 Or do you let it grow into something wonderful?
 This story and puppet making project, is for anyone, at any age, who’s ever had an idea that seemed a bit too crazy!

 What Do You Do with An Idea?
 By Kobi Yamada & Mae Besom.